nuuuwan/news_lk3_data/README.md

 *2025-09-22 22:36:00* · [`adaderanalk`](https://www.adaderana.lk/news/112795/president-leaves-for-us-to-attend-un-general-assembly) · `en`

-President Anura Kumara Dissanayake left the Bandaranaike International Airport (BIA) for the United States a short while ago, to participate in the United Nations General Assembly (UNGA) in New York.
+President Anura Kumara Dissanayake left for the United States a short while ago, to participate in the 80th session of the United Nations General Assembly.

-The delegation led by the President departed on a Dubai bound flight at around 10:20 p.m.
+The delegation departed on a Dubai bound flight at around 10:20 p.m.

-He is scheduled to leave for New York, on a connecting flight.
+He is scheduled to leave for New York City, on a connecting flight.

 Accompanying the President was Minister of Foreign Affairs, Foreign Employment, and Tourism Promotion Vijitha Herath, along with several other government officials.

-During this visit, President Dissanayake will attend the 80th session of the United Nations General Assembly.
+During this visit, President Dissanayake will attend the 80th session of the United Nations General Assembly (UNGA).

 The President will address the UN General Assembly on Wednesday (24) at 3:15 p.m., according to the President’s Media Division.

-During the visit, President Anura Kumara Dissanayake is scheduled to hold bilateral discussions with the Secretary-General of the United Nations and several world leaders.
+During the visit, President Anura Kumara Dissanayake is also scheduled to hold bilateral discussions with the Secretary-General of the United Nations and several world leaders.

+The President will also attend a meeting with members of the Sri Lankan community residing in the United States.

 ...